 EXT.
-DIFFERENT AREA OF RESIDENTIAL STREET IN THE CITY -- DAY
+DIFFERENT AREA OF RESIDENTIAL STREET IN THE CITY -- DAY -- CONTINUOUS

 The music continues in the background.
-Cribbage is still walking Pokey on his leash.
+Cribbage walks Pokey on his leash.

-CRIBBAGE (V.O.)
 We never talked about money.
 He could pick up royalties from the records, of course, and get some chicken feed from sheet music.
 But he was already worth a quarter of a billion dollars, so I didn't feel guilty.
 McKay was where he needed to be and he knew it.
 I was doing the guy a favor by not charging him.

+CRIBBAGE (V.O.)

-CRIBBAGE (V.O.) (singing the last line of the song) Think of all the people nevermore to be.
+(singing the last

+line of the song)

+Think of all the people never more

+to be!

-Pokey's back arches and Cribbage is seen again to grimace slightly.
+Pokey's back arches and Cribbage again grimaces slightly.
 He reaches into his pants pocket but is out of plastic bags.
 He slaps his hip pockets and shirt pockets somewhat frantically.
 Then, furtively, he looks left and right and then behind himself.

-(giving a quick tug to Pokey's leash) Let's cheese it, buddy.
+(giving a quick tug

+to Pokey's leash)

+Let's cheese it, buddy.